-Prerequisites: P6104 or MPH Quantitative Foundations core course
+Prerequisites: P6103 or P6104 or MPH Quantitative Foundations, Evidence, and Policy core course, and the instructor's permission.

 A logical follow-up course to an introductory biostatistics course.
-Covers uses of the computer in cleaning, summarizing, and cross-classifying data. nhancement of the material covered in P6104- including regression, correlation, and contingency table analysis, and the analysis of variance with data analysis carried out using SPSS software.
+Covers uses of the computer in cleaning, summarizing, and cross-classifying data.
+Enhancement of the material covered in P6103/ P6104- including regression, correlation, and contingency table analysis, and the analysis of variance- with data analysis carried out using SAS software.